 If you’re looking to upgrade your computer running Windows 7, or you need to do a clean install of Windows 10, Microsoft also makes available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.

-For more details make sure to check out the complete guide with all the changes that Microsoft has been working on in the Fast ring development of Windows 10.
+For more details make sure to check out the complete guide with all the changes that Microsoft has been working on in the Dev Channel development of Windows 10.